Yarthax23/unix-chat-server/docs/standards.md

 9. **Prototype Functions**
     * Every function declaration must fully specify its parameters.
 No exceptions.

+## Event-Driven & Lifetime Rules
 10. **Object Lifetime Safety**
-    Never remove or invalidate an object while still executing code that assumes it exists.
+    * Never remove or invalidate an object while still executing code that assumes it exists.
-    In event-driven systems, signal intent (e.g., disconnect) and perform teardown only at safe boundaries.
+    * In event-driven systems, signal intent (e.g., disconnect) and perform teardown only at safe boundaries.
+    * Object lifetime is owned by the layer that created and manages the object.

+## Protocol & Grammar Design Rules
+11. **Grammar Purity**
+    Grammar code **MUST** be read-only over framed message bytes.
+    It **MUST NOT** mutate connection lifetime or perform teardown.

+12. **Fail-Fast Validation**
+    Validate one invariant per check and fail immediately on violation.
+    Large compound conditionals are discouraged.

+13. **Specification Before Implementation**
+    Observable behavior **MUST** be specified and documented before implementation begins.
+    Do not introduce new protocol behavior while still implementing its specification.